 - Join numerous seed swap groups on Facebook.
 These people are awesome and many will generously trade seeds with you, simply because you are new.
 You can pop over to the page to see what people need and what they’re offering.
 Some may trade you seeds for a few postage stamps if you don’t have seeds yet to trade.

 - Check out Little Shop of Seeds.
 I love this farm and seed company and have enjoyed amazing germination with almost every seed I’ve planted.
 (No luck with Lavender, but EVERYTHING else has come up!
 Out of 30+ varieties.
 Incredible, really.)
 I have no affiliation here other than I am just a VERY happy customer and itching to go back and buy more seeds!
-So do me a favor and save me a few beans and some other neat things. 🙂

 - Check your existing foods in the home.
 You can grow from dried beans, seeds within fruit that you’ve bought, some seeds inside veggies, and likely even a few things in your spice rack.
 Try the paper towel method and have fun!